Global Health Research Coordinator (2019-2020)

 Factors of Vaccine Availability: An Examination of the Global Vaccine Market

 Vaccines are one of the best tools to enhance Global Health security, and their worldwide availability is often a result of international cooperation.
 This begs the question on how vaccines are distributed among nations.
 The examination of the vaccine market reveals the issues that are inherent in the existing system and also identifies three major factors that determine vaccine availability in case of a particular epidemiological episode.
-These are business incentives, the potential novelty of the infectious agent (thus the possible emergence of the respective disease) and the level of international collaboration.

 By: Gergely Varga